Alfonsoanava/Alfonsoanava/README.md

 - 👋 Hi, I’m @Alfonsoanava
 - 👀 I’m interested in smart contracts using IDE Remix
 - 🌱 I’m currently looking for a GitHub specialist that knows a lot about repositories
-- 💞️ I’m looking to collaborate by using col situationpilot writing smart contracts
+- 💞️ I’m currently using copilot to writing smart contracts
 - 📫 How to reach me ... alfonsoanava@icloud.com let's set up a zoom call

 <!---